Karbon Kounsel

 Shelmith (Shel) Kariuki

 Hi!
-My name is Shel, and this is how Karbon Kounsel came to be.
+My name is Shel, and this is the story of how Karbon Kounsel came to be.

 I began my career in academia while pursuing my first postgraduate degree, an MSc in Applied Statistics.
 I first worked as a tutor assisting my thesis supervisor with statistical programming units, then as an independent part time lecturer teaching actuarial, statistics and programming units.